 The genes reported as upstream or downstream of TEs in R scripts were defined based on the TEs’ strand as described in Figure 3.

-Figure 3: Scenarios of relationship between TEs and the closest genes in the host genome.Operation
+Figure 3: Representation of downstream and upstream genes based on autonomous TEs’ strand.

+Operation

 Our workflow requires R 4.0.2 or upper, Python 3.7 and can be run on any operating system with common specifications (1Go disk space, 4Go RAM, multicore CPU is recommended).